abh/geodns/README.md

 * -log=false

 Enable to get lots of extra logging, only useful for testing and debugging.
+Absolutely not recommended in production unless you get very few queries (less than 1-200/second).

+* -cpus=1

+Maximum number of CPUs to use.
+Set to 0 to match the number of CPUs available on the system.
+Only "1" (the default) has been extensively tested.

 ## WebSocket interface